nzoschke/mvi/_chapters/08-key-value-store.md

 title: Key-Value Store
 ---

-A Key-Value (KV) Store service provides a way to save data in a HA fashion while still being easy to query for reporting purposes.
+A Key-Value (KV) Store service provides a way to save small amounts of structured data in a HA fashion while still being easy to query for reporting purposes.

 We need a KV Store to save and query metadata like a history of when builds were performed.